Martini (cocktail): Vodka martini

-Other meanings of the word
+Other meanings of "martini"

-A trend that started in the 1980s, was to use the term "martini" to refer to other mostly-hard-liquor cocktails such as Manhattan, Cosmopolitan, whose commonality with the original drink is the cocktail glass in which they are served.
+A trend that started in the 1980s was to use the term "martini" to refer to other mostly-hard-liquor cocktails such as Manhattan, and Cosmopolitan, whose commonality with the original drink is the cocktail glass in which they are served.
 There is some debate as to whether or not these are true martinis.
-In a similar vein, there are "dessert martinis" that are not a drink, but are served in martini glasses.
+In a similar vein, there are "dessert martinis" that are not drinks but are served in martini glasses.

-Some newer drinks include the word "martini" or the suffix "-tini" in the name (e.g., appletini, peach martini, chocolate martini, breakfast martini).
+Some newer drinks include the word "martini" or the suffix "-tini" in the name (e.g., appletini, peach martini, chocolate martini, and breakfast martini).
 These are so named because they are served in a cocktail glass.
 Generally containing vodka, they have little in common with the martini.
 A porn star martini is a variation of a vodka martini.
-The vodka is vanilla flavored, and is served with passion fruit juice, accompanied by a shot of Prosecco.
+The vodka is vanilla-flavored and is served with passion fruit juice, accompanied by a shot of Prosecco.